Leo Tolstoy

 July 13

 The status quo cannot be used to justify your actions.
 The status quo is not permanent; it is subject to constant change, to the transition from worse to better.
-And this transition can only happen thanks to our rejection of the status quo.
+And this transition can only happen thanks to our rejection of the current order.

 1

 While the educated minority, devouring the lives of generations, was only beginning to figure out why they were living so well, and while the majority, working day and night, did not yet understand that the profit of their labor was wholly taken by others, both the former and the latter considered it to be the natural order of things—the world of anthropophagy could hold.
 People often take a prejudice or a habit for the truth—and in such cases it does not oppress them.
-But once they had realized that their truth is nonsense—it was all over.
+But once they realized that their truth is nonsense—the game was up.
 Only by means of violence can then people be forced to do that which a human being considers absurd.

 — Herzen